Quick Links — Southern France

 In This Guide

 Everyone goes to Nice.
 Everyone queues for lavender-field photos in Valensole in July and crawls bumper-to-bumper through Aix-en-Provence in August.
-Southern France is magnificent, but it has a well-worn tourist circuit that doesn't come close to telling the full story.
+Southern France is magnificent, but it has a well-worn tourist circuit that does not come close to telling the full story.

-I've spent the better part of three summers poking into the corners of Provence, Languedoc, and the Occitanie region.
-What follows are the places I keep returning to — the ones where you park the car, walk into a village square, and realize there's nobody else from your country there.
+I have spent the better part of three summers poking into the corners of Provence, Languedoc, and Occitanie.
+What follows are the places I keep returning to — the ones where you park the car, walk into a village square, and realize there is nobody else from your country there.

 Gordes & the Luberon Villages